finn/dotfiles/vim/bundle/ag.vim/README.md

 Some characters have special meaning, and need to be escaped your search pattern.
 For instance, '#'.
 You have to escape it like this `:Ag '\\\#define foo'` to search for `#define foo`.
 (From [blueyed in issue #5](https://github.com/mileszs/ack.vim/issues/5).)

-Sometimes `git grep` is even faster, though in my experience it's not noticably so.
+Sometimes `git grep` is even faster, though in my experience it's not noticeably so.

 ### Keyboard Shortcuts ###